drm/Mystique/README.md

 1 refactoring available:
 my/lib/FooConsumer.php, line 12:     "        $foo = new Foo(array('baz' => new Bar(), 'bar' => new Baz(), 'qux' => new Qux()));"

-$ meander refactor -d FooNowAcceptsOnlyArrays
+$ mystique refactor -d FooNowAcceptsOnlyArrays
 Warning: searching for usages is not necessarily safe.
 Use -v to show possibly false positive usages 1 usage found: my/lib/FooConsumer.php, line 12:     "        $foo = new Foo(new Bar(), new Baz(), new Qux());"